indiebuildinganton-gif/pleeno-monorepo/docs/epics.md

 **Then** I see a list of all payment plans in my agency

 **And** each list item shows: student name, college/branch, total amount, number of installments, next due date, overall status
+**And** I can filter by any combination of:
+  - Status (active, completed, cancelled)
+  - Student name (dropdown or autocomplete)
+  - College/branch (dropdown)
+  - Total amount (range slider or min/max inputs)
+  - Number of installments (dropdown or range)
+  - Next due date (date range picker)
-**And** I can filter by status (active, completed, cancelled) **And** I can search by student name or reference number **And** I can click a plan to view full details **And** the detail page shows: all plan info, student/enrollment details, commission calculation, and list of all installments with their statuses
+**And** I can search by student name or reference number using text search **And** I can clear all filters to reset the view **And** I can click a plan to view full details **And** the detail page shows: all plan info, student/enrollment details, commission calculation, and list of all installments with their statuses

 **Prerequisites:** Story 4.2

 **Technical Notes:**
-- Create /payment-plans page with list view
+- Create /payment-plans page with list view and comprehensive filtering UI
-- Implement API route: GET /api/payment-plans?status=&search=
+- Implement API route: GET /api/payment-plans with query params for all filter options (status, student_id, college_id, branch_id, amount_min, amount_max, installments_min, installments_max, due_date_from, due_date_to, search)
-- Join with students, enrollments, branches, colleges for display
+- Join with students, enrollments, branches, colleges for display and filtering
 - Create /payment-plans/[id] detail page
 - Show installments in chronological order with visual status indicators
 - Calculate overall plan status: if all installments paid → "completed", if any overdue → highlight
+- Filter UI supports multiple simultaneous filters with visual filter chips/tags
+- Include "Clear all filters" button
 - RLS policy using agency_id

 ---